rodumani/CS374/dp7/dp7.md

   - He successfully finished Task 1 and Task 2.
   - He didn't understand what "Hidden" is meaning.
   - He tried to add a new tag on ‘drop down menu of selecting a new tag’ on each file cards.
-  - He found the file is disappeared after add first tag on a file if the file view is filtered by `unclassified` and it makes hard to add second tag.
+  - He found the file is disappeared after adding first tag on a file if the file view is filtered by `unclassified` and it makes hard to add second tag.
   - He wanted to create a new tag on sent / inbox mail view.

 # Usability issue
 1. When there is no file on a new tag, which is created by a user, some people try to add a file on an empty tag-filtered page.
 (P1, P4)
 * High
-* We thought that this usability problem happend as a user were confused concepts between `folder` and `tag`.
+* We thought that this usability problem happened as a user were confused concepts between `folder` and `tag`.
 So, we're going to emphasize the `tag` functionality by adding `#` symbol, and so on, and re-test it.

 2. Many people did not understand what `hidden` button represents.
 (P1, P5)
 * High